 Why is this work important and timely?

 Irrefutably, the use of an incorrect derivation with a missing term in current temperature response modelling should be amended as it may lead to meaningful deviations in activation energy and daily carbon balances.
-An error in the modified Arrhenius equation creates inaccuracies in predicting carbon fluxes from seedling to stand.
+An error in the modified Arrhenius equation creates inaccuracies in predicting carbon fluxes at the whole plant level that may scale to stand-level fluxes.

 We look forward to your decision.